Image: DOC

 More feedings

-By the time the chick is 4-6 weeks old, both parents are on full-time food gathering duties to feed the chick enough.
+When the chick is 4-6 weeks old, both parents are on full-time food gathering duties.
 From April, the adults will come to feed the chick and leave within 10 minutes.
-Seeing them on the cam isn't as easy.

 Once parents leave the chick alone for the first time, it may only be for part of the day.
-As you see the chick left alone more regularly, it can become 2-3 days before next parent and meal arrives.
-It's normal now for the chick to be by itself overnight.
-Its stomach can hold enough food to last it several days, then up to a week as it grows.
+As the chick is left alone more regularly, it can become 2-3 days before next parent and meal arrives.
+It is normal for the chick to be by itself overnight.
+Its stomach can hold enough food to last days, then up to a week as it grows.

 Play nests and curious juveniles

-You won't see the chick move far from its nest as its legs aren't strong yet.
-But often you'll see chicks make 'play nests' close to their hatch nest where they may stay for lengthy periods.
+You will not see the chick move far from its nest as its legs are not strong yet.
+But often you will see chicks make 'play nests' close to their hatch nest where they may stay for lengthy periods.
 As it grows, it will wander and perhaps off camera, but never too far.

 You might also see curious juvenile birds investigate the chicks.
-They usually won’t cause any harm but may make the chick anxious, which can cause them to vomit fish oil to protect themselves.
-It's best this doesn't happen, as the down becomes less waterproof compromising the chick’s health for winter.
-However, you won't see us shooing them, as we don't want the chick or parents to become fearful of us or the nest while we support them.
+They usually will not cause any harm but may make the chick anxious, which can cause them to vomit fish oil to protect themselves.
+It is best this does not happen, as the down becomes less waterproof compromising the chick’s health for winter.
+However, you will not see us shooing them, as we do not want the chick or parents to become fearful of us or the nest while we support them.

 May/June: Sex characteristics and adult feathers

-As the chick grow to 100 days old, you'll see their sex characteristics.
-This includes weight, profile and temperament changes.
+As the chick grow to one hundred days old, you'll see their sex characteristics.
+This includes weight, profile, and temperament changes.

 Males are heavier and larger than females and tend to be more aggressive.
 We use these changes to predict the sex of the chick, but now use less invasive DNA analysis of blood cells taken from the hatched egg.
 The process takes a couple of weeks after the last chick has hatched.

 The chick will also start to lose its fluffy down from the end of its adult feathers.
-You'll see the chicks starting to look more grown-up.
+You will see the chicks starting to look more grown-up.

 July/August: Banding and preparing to fledge